Troubleshooting

 Likely cause:

-database.dialect is not postgres or mysql.
+For a SQL-backed Prisma or Drizzle setup, database.dialect is not postgres or mysql.

 Database logging is enabled without an adapter